 LLM APIs

-OpenAI API (GPT-4o) and Anthropic API (Claude) are what you wire into workflows for document processing, classification, extraction, and response generation.
+OpenAI API and Anthropic API are what you wire into workflows for document processing, classification, extraction, and response generation.
 You do not need to train models.
-You need to know how to prompt them reliably and structure inputs and outputs.
+You need to know how to prompt them reliably, structure inputs and outputs, and test the workflow against real examples before it touches production data.
 LLM API costs have dropped more than 90% since 2022 – what cost $1 per thousand tokens then costs a fraction of that today, which is what makes per-workflow economics viable.

 Integration Layer